-Cranes are an essential but deadly aspect of the construction and manufacturing industries.
-These massive tools lift items weighing thousands of tons and can cause catastrophic accidents when something goes wrong.
+Cranes are an essential but deadly necessity of the construction and manufacturing industries.
+These monstrous tools lift items weighing thousands of tons and can cause catastrophic accidents when something goes wrong.

 In New York City, cranes are often perched on top of high-rises, looming hundreds of stories over workers and civilians below.
-A piece of falling debris can easily cause a fatal injury from this height, let alone the devastation that a partial or complete crane collapse could bring.
+A piece of falling debris can easily cause a fatal injury from this height, let alone the widespread devastation that a partial or complete crane collapse can cause.

 Recent crane accidents in NYC have highlighted a major concern with crane companies not adhering to safety protocols to reduce accidents:

 - On February 11, emergency crews responded to a partial crane collapse in Brooklyn, when the arm of a crane perched 31-stories high became detached and was left dangling from the side of the building.
 Authorities reported that maintenance workers were repairing the tower crane at the time of the accident when the boom unexpectedly came loose from the structure.